The Gallery Farm

 SP Pastoral – Staged Implementation Timeline

-Dates are indicative and subject to funding, seasonal conditions, livestock readiness and contractor
+Indicative dates subject to funding, seasonal conditions, livestock readiness and contractor availability.

 Stage 1 – Livestock Transition & Breeding Commencement